pmichaelis/TextformatterWrapTable/readme.md

 # Processwire Wrap Table

-Processwire wrap table moduel si ab textforamtter module for warapping markup tables with i div container.
-A wrapping div container simplifies the process of displaying responsive tables in the frontend.
+Processwire wrap table module is a textformatter module fpr processwire CMS/CMF.
+It is warapping markup tables with a div container. wrapping tables with div containers simplifies the process of displaying responsive tables in the frontend.

 The css classes for the wrapper and the table are configurable.
 .table-responsive / .table